Step 3: Develop the 10YPP and arrange the 10YPP planning meeting

 - includes spending forecasts for projects using 5YA

-- includes spending forecasts for catastrophic loss/risk management projects
+- includes spending forecasts for catastrophic loss/risk management projects, if applicable

-- includes spending forecasts for property modifications for students with additional learning needs
+- includes spending forecasts for property modifications for students with additional learning needs, if applicable

 Cyclical maintenance is significant maintenance work that schools complete on a regular cycle.
 The most common example is painting the outside of school buildings, which is usually done every 7 to 10 years.